 An additional ISA allowance that is available to the surviving spouse or civil partner of an ISA holder who died on or after 3rd December 2014.
-The APS allowance is equal to the value of the Cash ISA funds held by the deceased at the date of death and is available on top of the normal annual ISA allowance.
+This is available on top of the normal annual ISA allowance.

-Eligibility for an APS allowance and its use are subject to a number of rules and requirements.
+Eligibility for an APS allowance and its value and use are subject to a number of rules and requirements.
 To find out more, please contact us on 0161 923 8065.

 Stands for Annual Equivalent Rate and shows you what the rate would be if interest was paid and added to your account each year.